UN Climate Change Conference - COP 26

 Spoiler: this process (ratcheting up commitments) hasn't really happened.
 While the US announcing it would pull out of the Paris agreement hasn't helped, governments around the world have comprehensively failed to take real action on the climate crisis.
 Last December's summit in Madrid was not a success.
 Can people power shift the deadlock in Glasgow?

-A civil society coalition is organising together to mobilise for COP26 - we'll post further updates throughout the year.
+Campaign against Climate Change is part of a civil society coalition coming together to mobilise mass action around COP26 - we'll post further updates throughout the year.